 Uncut cabbage and leeks will last for a much longer time, so I would be inclined to shred the vegetables when I need them.

-You can store the cooked dish, covered, in the refrigerator for up to 3 days and either reheat in a saucepan or in the microwave when you are ready to eat it.
+You can store the cooked dish, covered, in the refrigerator for up to 3 days and either reheat it in a saucepan or in the microwave when you are ready to eat it.

 How do I make a larger portion?